michaelconnell10/Python-Portfolio-Project-VisualCodeBasic/README.md

   2. Do we have any issues with certain dances that are performed later in the series trending higher in averages just generally due to a lower sample          size?
   3. Does the statistically best celebrity end up winning the series or is this purely a popularity contest disguised as a dancing compeition?

-The main language I will be conducting this in will be Python (with some SQL being used within the data analysis section purely to show competency)
+The main language I will be conducting this in will be Python

 The "timeline" of the repositories will be as follows:

-1. Data Scraping - I will use Python to scrape the Wikipedia pages and then convert the data into both .csv and SQL
+1. Data Scraping - I will use Python to scrape the Wikipedia pages and then convert the data into .csv
 2. Data Cleaning -
-3. Statistical Analysis - I will conduct this in both Excel and SQL
+3. Statistical Analysis - I will conduct this in both Excel
 4. Visual Analysis - I will conduct some visual analysis using Tableau Public

 At the end of the project, I hope to have displayed the following skills: